-bringing about increasing devastation of that beautiful land of milk and honey.10 European Jews coming to Palestine would indeed be a blessing.
-"For that European Jew was the carrier of a superior civilization, the master of European technology and was in a position to bestow the blessings of that civilization on the nomadic population of Palestine."11 A typical mission civilisatrice would be attempted by the Jews in Palestine.
+Later, however, a further character assassination of the Arabs was added.
+These "inhabitants" were really bedouins, i.e., roving nomads, pillaging the fertile soil of Palestine and bringing about increasing devastation of that beautiful land of milk and honey.(8) European Jews coming to Palestine would indeed be a blessing.
+"For that European Jew was the carrier of a superior civilization, the master of European technology and was in a position to bestow the blessings of that civilization on the nomadic population of Palestine."(9) A typical "mission civilisatrice" would be attempted by the Jews in Palestine.

-A vivid picture of this "native" Palestinian and a depiction of the attitude engendered by such an image is revealed by Herzl, the Father of Zionism in his famous Diaries.
-12 "We must expropriate gently the private property on the estates assigned to us.
-We shall try to spirit the penniless population across the border by procuring employment for it in the transit countries while denying it any employment in our own country.
-Such process shall be carried out gently and circumspectly."13 Herzl goes further: "If we move into a region where there are wild animals to which the Jews are not accustomed - big snakes, etc. - I shall use the natives, prior to giving them employment in the transit countries, for the extermination of these animals.
-High premiums for snake skins, etc., as well as their spawn."14
+A vivid picture of this "native" Palestinian and a depiction of the attitudes engendered by such an image is revealed by Herzl, the Father of Zionism in his famous "Diaries."(9) "We must expropriate gently the private property on the estates assigned to us.
+We shall try to spirit the penniless population across the border by procuring employment for it in the transit countries while denving it any employment in our own country.
+Such process shall be carried out gently and circumspectly."(10) Herzl goes further: "If we move into a region where there are wild animals, to which the Jews are not accustomed, big snakes, etc., I shall use the natives prior to giving them employment in the transit countries, for the extermination of these animals.
+High premiums for snake skins, etc., as well as their spawn."(11)

-Herzl goes on in his Diaries discussing tasks he would assign to the "natives" before spiriting them away across the borders.
-He would let them drain the swamps since they are accustomed to the fever.15 To the modern leader this all seems funtastic coming from a "Jew," a man who knows about the suffering of people because of racist discrimination.
-But of course, Herzl was as much a European colonialist, a German imperialist as a Jew.
+Herzl goes on in his "Diaries" discussing tasks he would assign to the "natives" before spiriting them away across the borders.
+He would let them drain the swamps since they are accustomed to the fever.
+(11) To the modern reader this all seems fantastic coming from a "Jew," a man who knows about the suffering of people because of racist discrimination.
+But of course Herzl was as much a European colonialist, a German imperialist, as a Jew.

 Herzl himself states: "With the Jews, a German cultural element would come to the Orient.
-Evidence of this: German writers - even though of Jewish descent are leading the Zionist movement.
+Evidence of this: German writers-even though of Jewish descent-are leading the Zionist movement.
 The language of the Congress is German.
 The overwhelming majority of the Jews are part of German culture."

-And further: "If it is God's will that we return to our historic fatherland, we should like to do so as representatives of Western civilization, and the well-distilled customs of the Occident to this plague-ridden, blighted corner of the Orient."16
+And further: "if it is God's will that we return to our historic fatherland, we should like to do so as representatives of Western civilization, and the well-distilled customs of the Occident to this plague-ridden, blighted corner of the Orient."
+(12)

-Image of Palestinian Leadership
+Image of Palestinian leadership

 Palestinians did not fit this Zionist-made image and the world was hearing about Palestinian uprisings and activism.
 To this turn of events, Zionist image-making had an easy answer: The Palestinians are basically docile natives had it not been for agitators and fanatics.
 It is dynastic and family or "tribal" struggles among the wealthy that lead to the agitations.
 Such struggles will cause the ruin of the common folk and make them pay the price.

-The Palestinian leaders are depicted by Maurice Samuel as "an army of idlers, baksheesh artists and parasite coffee-house gossips who are mainly responsible for the existing jumpy and nervous atmosphere."17 These leaders agitate the Palestinians by "lying statements."
-Any political activity in Palestine cannot be initiated by the "inhabitants" who do not
+The Palestinian leaders are depicted by Maurice Samuel as "an army of idlers, baksheesh artists and parasite coffee-house gossips who are mainly responsible for the existing jumpy and nervous atmosphere."
+(13) Any political activity in Palestine cannot be initiated by the "inhabitants" who do not understand these things anyway, but by the "agitators."
+(13)